JimW/carpool-on-rails/readme.md

 - Members Page
-  - Deleting members should only delete them if you are looking at the Lobby (which only an admin can do), should just disassociate them from carpool.

 - UI
-  - Should probably add some kind of "are you sure" when deleting events, especially in batch
+  - Should add some kind of "are you sure" when deleting events, especially in batch
   - Set_current_carpool should be available as dropdown at highlevel in UI
   - Route Templates is only partially implemented.
 Need to think this through more
     - Have Routine must be associated with day of the week and it's instances behave in a way that makes sense relative to their actual date instance.
 There can be multiple instances with varying states. get_events